Wondering what to expect during your first year with chickens?

 - The best ways to protect your flock from predators and diseases

-- 6 questions that will help you get your coop set up
+- 6 basics that will help you get your coop set up

 This free guide takes the worry out of your first year – as your birds grow from fuzzy chicks to full-grown egg producers – and everything in between!
 Armed with these facts about chickens, you won’t just survive your first year with chickens … you will enjoy it!

-We guide you through the process of setting up your brooder and bringing your chicks home, to getting your coop prepared, to free-ranging, dust bath DIY, and nest boxes.
-And, when it is time for your chickens to produce eggs, we’ve got you covered there, too!
+We guide you through the process of setting up your brooder and bringing your chicks home, to getting your coop prepared, to picking the best feeders and waterers.
+And if your chickens get sick, we’ve got you covered there, too!

 Are you ready now to start learning about the first year with your chickens?
 Keeping chickens is incredibly fun and rewarding, as you’ll find out when you read this free handbook.
 Do you want your chickens for eggs or for meat?
 What color eggs do you want?
 Do you prefer docile chickens to more flighty – but hardier – hens?
 What is your climate like?